Climbing (Climbing Wall and Related Activities)

 • For Grades 7 and 8 intramural Clubs (for example, Wall Climbing Clubs) that go to a commercial site provider, all of the above ratios apply for the first three visits (total time 6 hours minimum) that take place within a reasonable time frame.
 After three separate visits (total time 6 hours minimum):

-• a climbing professional provides on-site supervision
+• a climbing professional provides On-Site Supervision

-• 1 instructor to 12 students
+• 1 Qualified Instructor to 12 students

 Qualifications